 It is important to have your eyes examined at least once a year.
-At Cal Med Physicians and Surgeons, we have ophthalmologists who specialize in complete eye care for the San Bernardino County.
+At Cal Med Physicians and Surgeons, we have ophthalmologists who specialize in complete eye care, including retinology.
 Our experienced team will take care of your vision services, including a new eye exam.

-Our San Bernardino doctors office features the latest technology to help treat medical conditions such as glaucoma and iritis.
+Our San Bernardino abulatory surgery center features the latest technology to help treat medical conditions such as glaucoma and iritis.
 Our premier outpatient surgery center offers complete surgical eye care for cataracts, trauma and other issues.
 We strive to provide the best ophthalmology San Bernardino County can offer, and we can diagnose and treat eye conditions that are related to other diseases like diabetes.

 It is important to check for problems that can affect your vision, such as cataracts, diabetic retinopathy, glaucoma, and macular degeneration.